DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

     - Recovery: if a service becomes unavailable, you need to recover it as soon as possible
     - Contingency: a last resort in case resilience and recovery prove ineffective
 - Following are the steps for BCP:
-    - ✏️Project initiation: Develop policy statement and document
+    - 🥑Project initiation: Develop policy statement and document
-    - ✏️Scope/Planning: The project scope and planning phase includes four actions: a structured analysis of the organization, the creation of a BCP team, an assessment of available resources, and an analysis of the legal and regulatory landscape.
+    - 🥑Scope/Planning: The project scope and planning phase includes four actions: a structured analysis of the organization, the creation of a BCP team, an assessment of available resources, and an analysis of the legal and regulatory landscape.
 Initiation of the plan, Final approval of the plan, Demonstration of due care and due diligence to the satisfaction of management.
 The most significant resource utilization will be the time dedicated by members of the BCP team to the planning process i.e personnel.
-    - ✏️Business impact analysis: Identify critical assets, Conduct risk assessment, Determine maximum tolerable downtime (MTD), Failure and recovery metrics
+    - 🥑Business impact analysis: Identify critical assets, Conduct risk assessment, Determine maximum tolerable downtime (MTD), Failure and recovery metrics
-    - ✏️Identify preventive control
+    - 🥑Identify preventive control
-    - ✏️Recovery strategy: Supply chain management (acquisition of computer equipment is assured during disaster), Telecommunication management (availability of electronic communication during disaster), Utility management (Availability of utilities like power, gas, water, etc.) Also develop an IT contingency plan.
+    - 🥑Recovery strategy: Supply chain management (acquisition of computer equipment is assured during disaster), Telecommunication management (availability of electronic communication during disaster), Utility management (Availability of utilities like power, gas, water, etc.) Also develop an IT contingency plan.
-    - ✏️Designing and development: approval
+    - 🥑️Designing and development: approval
-    - ✏️Implementation, training, and testing
+    - 🥑Implementation, training, and testing
-    - ✏️BCP maintenance: Change management, Version control, Accounting for mistakes
+    - 🥑BCP maintenance: Change management, Version control, Accounting for mistakes
 - NIST SP800-34 provides a guideline for developing a logical BCP.
 It can be found at: http://csrc.nist.gov/publications/nistpubs/800-34-rev1/sp800-34-rev1_errata-Nov11-2010.pdf
+- In summary, the core steps of planning for business continuity issues or disasters are:
+    - 🍊Policy
+    - 🍊Project scope and planning
+    - 🍊Business Impact Analysis (BIA)
+    - 🍊Continuity planning
+    - 🍊Implementation and Testing

 - BCP vs DR:
   - 🔥BCP activities are typically strategically focused at a high level and center themselves on business processes and operations.
 E.g 📝RAID technology provides fault tolerance for hard drive failures and is an example of a business continuity action.